italoholanda/c_42-piscine/README.md

   </tr>
   <tr>
     <td><a href="./c01/ex00/ft_ft.c"> ft </a></td>
-    <td>Create a function that takes a pointer to int as a parameter, and sets the value "42" to that int.</td>
+    <td>A function that takes a pointer to int as a parameter, and sets the value "42" to that int.</td>
   </tr>
   <tr>
     <td><a href="./c01/ex01/ft_ultimate_ft.c"> ultimate_ft </a></td>
-    <td>Create a function that takes a pointer to pointer to pointer to pointer to pointer to pointer to pointer to pointer to pointer to int as a parameter and sets the value "42" to that int.</td>
+    <td>A function that takes a pointer to pointer to pointer to pointer to pointer to pointer to pointer to pointer to pointer to int as a parameter and sets the value "42" to that int.</td>
   </tr>
   <tr>
     <td><a href="./c01/ex02/ft_swap.c"> swap </a></td>
-    <td>Create a function that swaps the value of two integers whose addresses are entered as parameters.</td>
+    <td>A function that swaps the value of two integers whose addresses are entered as parameters.</td>
   </tr>
   <tr>
     <td><a href="./c01/ex03/ft_div_mod.c"> div_mod </a></td>